Andreas Nordebäck: 2021–22 season

 Competing on the Junior Grand Prix series, Nordebäck placed ninth at the 2021 JGP Russia and fifth at the 2021 JGP Austria.
 He then went on to win the gold medal at the 2021 Tallinn Trophy and at the 2022 Nordic Championships.

 Selected to compete at the 2022 World Junior Championships in Tallinn, Estonia, Nordebäck finished tenth.

-2022–23 season
+2022–23 season: Senior debut, first national title

 Nordebäck began the season by competing on the Junior Grand Prix series, winning the bronze medal at the 2022 JGP Czech Republic and seventh at the 2022 JGP Italy.
 Making his senior international debut, Nordebäck won the bronze medal at the 2022 CS Finlandia Trophy and silver medal at the 2022 CS Ice Challenge.

 At the 2023 Swedish Championships, Nordebäck won his first senior national title.
 He also went on to win gold at the 2023 Nordic Championships.

 Selected to compete at the 2023 European Championships in Espoo, Finland, Nordebäck finished ninth.
 He then went on to compete at the 2023 World Junior Championships in Calgary, Alberta, and placed eleventh.

 Making his World Championship debut at the 2023 World Championships in Saitama, Japan, Nordebäck finished eighteenth.